RealViper8/GameLauncher/README.md

 You can add custom games to it

 ## Compiling
-To Compile the python file to exe
+To Compile the python file to executable

-* Install pyinstaller module
+* Install pyinstaller module `pip install pyinstaller` or `pip3 install pyinstaller`
 * type in cmd pyinstaller --onefile < filename >.py
 * Wait until its done
 * Open Output folder and there should be your .exe File